Air Fryer Fried Okra | Crispy Southern-Style (Less Oil, More Crunch)

 Why Does Air Fryer Okra Work Better Than Deep Frying?

 The key to making this work — and the reason so many air fryer okra recipes produce disappointing results — is the buttermilk soak.
-Okra has a natural mucilage (the sliminess that makes people hesitant about this vegetable in the first place), and that sliminess actively prevents the cornmeal coating from sticking.
+Okra has a natural mucilage (a gel-like substance secreted by the plant’s interior cells when cut, responsible for the characteristic sliminess that makes people hesitant about this vegetable in the first place), and that sliminess actively prevents the cornmeal coating from sticking.
 A 10–15 minute soak in buttermilk neutralizes the mucilage, primes the surface for maximum breading adhesion, and produces a significantly crunchier final product than recipes that skip it.

 This recipe delivers genuinely crispy fried okra — the kind that crunches audibly when you bite into it — using 400°F circulating heat instead of a quart of frying oil.
 See the Air Fryer Cooking Times Chart for reference timing on other fried and breaded foods.